 Programming Language – Objective-C, Swift

 Objective-C used to be a default choice for iOS development, until Apple, maintaining its competitive edge with Google, introduced Swift.
-Swift offers a long list of improvements over objective-C of which code readability is one, thanks to a concise syntax.
+Swift offers a long list of improvements over objective C of which code readability is one, thanks to a concise syntax.
 This also makes it safe as clean code is easier to debug and maintain.
+Currently, it falls under the list of top programming languages to consider in 2022 and beyond.
 This build-up of advantages makes the code executing speed faster than objective-C.